THE LITTLEST FIREFIGHTER

 that was lavished upon him, so deeply touched Billy that he lived three

 months longer than any doctor thought possible.
-One night all of his vital signs began to drop dramatically and
+One night all of his vital

 the head nurse, who believed in the hospice concept that no one